How to Use the Batch Command in Linux

 If batch reports permission errors, check the /etc/at.allow and /etc/at.deny files.
 These files control which users can schedule at and batch jobs.

 The access control logic works as follows: if /etc/at.allow exists, only users listed in that file can use batch.
 If /etc/at.allow does not exist, all users except those listed in /etc/at.deny can use batch.
-By default, most distributions ship with /etc/at.deny as an empty or near-empty file, allowing all regular users to use batch.
+By default, many distributions ship /etc/at.deny with system accounts listed, so regular users can still submit jobs unless they are explicitly blocked.
 Check your system’s configuration:

 ls -la /etc/at.allow /etc/at.deny 2>/dev/null